 Obama calls Palestinian and Israeli leaders

-WASHINGTON (AP) — President Barack Obama has called Palestinian and Israeli leaders to commend their “leadership and courage” in resuming peace talks.
+WASHINGTON (AP) — President Barack Obama has called Palestinian and Israeli leaders as the sides are starting peace talks.

-The White House said in a statement that Obama made separate calls Thursday to Palestinian President Mahmoud Abbas and Israeli Prime Minister Benjamin Netanyahu.
-The statement says Obama told both leaders the United States wants to support them in achieving peace.
+The White House says Obama made separate calls Thursday to Palestinian President Mahmoud Abbas and Israeli Prime Minister Benjamin Netanyahu.